auivanau/auivanau.github.io/index.md

 ### Welcome

-This site is my working notebook for projects and ideas across medicine, engineering, design, and AI.
-I document builds, workflows, experiments, and technical notes — essentially whatever I’m learning or exploring at the time.
+My working notebook for projects and ideas across medicine, engineering, design, and AI.

-It’s a broad space by design, shaped by curiosity.

 ## Projects